xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Related work

 \subsection{LLM multi-agent orchestration}

-PentestAgent adopts RAG-grounded, role-based collaboration (reconnaissance, triage, exploitation) to reduce hallucinations and improve next-step selection \cite{shen2024pentestagent}.
-Additionally, VulnBot structures collaboration via a Penetration Task Graph (PTG) to preserve phase order (recon $\rightarrow$ scanning $\rightarrow$ exploitation) and constrain branching; reported results include 30.3\% overall and 69.05\% subtask completion on AutoPenBench and strong performance on AI-Pentest-Benchmark \cite{Kong2025VulnBot,autopenbench,aipentestbenchmark}.
+PentestAgent adopts RAG-grounded, role-based collaboration (reconnaissance, triage, exploitation) to reduce hallucinations and improve next step selection \cite{shen2024pentestagent}.
+Additionally, VulnBot structures collaboration via a PTG to preserve phase order (recon $\rightarrow$ scanning $\rightarrow$ exploitation) and constrain branching; reported results include 30.3\% overall and 69.05\% sub-task completion on AutoPenBench and strong performance on AI-Pentest-Benchmark \cite{Kong2025VulnBot,autopenbench,aipentestbenchmark}.
 RefPentester \cite{Dai2025RefPentester} introduces knowledge-informed self-reflection tied to stage recognition, improving recovery from failed operations on Hack The Box targets.
 RapidPen targets the \emph{initial foothold} (IP-to-shell) with a ReAct-style loop and retrieval of exploit knowledge, demonstrating fully autonomous compromises on HTB within minutes at modest cost \cite{Nakatani2025RapidPen}.
 The work of Weber et al. \cite{Weber2025Perses} presents Perses, a notable effort to enable small language models (SLMs) to perform automated privilege escalation through an extensible, role-specialized multi-LLM architecture.
-Perses shows that heterogeneity—assigning lightweight models to Planner, Commander, Summariser and domain-specific Overseers—can substantially improve exploitation of simple misconfigurations.
-Importantly, the evaluation in Perses is narrowly scoped: experiments are conducted primarily on FreeBSD targets, employ a limited and largely handcrafted set of privilege-escalation vulnerabilities, and use a threat model tailored to configuration errors rather than broad end-to-end attacks.
+Perses shows that heterogeneity, which assigns lightweight models to Planner, Commander, Summariser and domain-specific Overseers, can substantially improve exploitation of simple misconfigurations.
+Importantly, the evaluation in Perses is narrowly scoped: experiments are conducted primarily on FreeBSD targets, employ a limited and largely handcrafted set of privilege escalation vulnerabilities, and use a threat model tailored to configuration errors rather than broad end-to-end attacks.
 As a result, Perses demonstrates the viability of SLM heterogeneity in constrained environments but leaves open questions about transferability to full penetration pipelines (reconnaissance, scanning, multi-stage exploitation), complex real-world services, and heterogeneous network topologies.